uintdev/file_picker_cross/README.md

 > The only Flutter plugin to select, open, choose, pick and create documents, images videos or other files on Android, iOS, the desktop and the web for reading, writing, use as String, byte list or HTTP uploads.

-## Modified to fit requirements

-This plugin is a modified variant of `file_picker_cross` 4.2.7 and adds the ability to pick up on exception reasons rather than relying on a catch-all exception.
-For instance, you can determine if storage access permission was denied by accessing the `FileSelectionCanceledError` exception `reason()` method.

-The original repository can be found here: https://gitlab.com/testapp-system/file_picker_cross

 ## Getting Started

 `file_picker_cross` allows you to select, edit and save files from your device and is compatible with Android, iOS, Desktops (using both go-flutter or FDE) and the web.